-Manual # 90554 Perfect Performance Products, LLC Painless Performance Products Division 2501 Ludelle Street Fort Worth, Texas 76105-1036 (800) 423-9696 We have attempted to provide you with as accurate instructions as possible, and are always concerned about corrections or improvements that can be made.
-If you have found any errors or omissions, or if you simply have comments or suggestions concerning these instructions, please write us at the address on the cover and let us know.
-Or, better yet, send us a fax at (817) 244-4024
+Manual # 90568 Perfect Performance Products, LLC Painless Performance Products Division 2501 Ludelle Street Fort Worth, Texas 76105 (800) 423-9696 We have provided with this kit the most accurate instructions possible and are always concerned about corrections or improvements that can be made.
+If any errors or omissions have been found please submit them to us via a fax, phone call to our technical department or an email with a detailed description about suggestions concerning these instructions.
+On our website www.painlessperformance.com the "Contact Us" link can be used to submit this valuable information as well.

-For Technical Questions E-mail address: tech@painlessperformance.com Tech Line: (800) 423-9696
+For Technical Questions E-mail address: tech@painlessperformance.com Tech Line: (800) 423-9696 Tech Fax: 817-413-0897